How to Buy An Investment Property in New York City

 Consider All the (Hidden) Costs of Investing

-Aside from repair costs and ongoing maintenance expenses, an investment property requires a ton of money upfront.
+Aside from repair costs and ongoing maintenance expenses, an investment property requires money upfront.

 Most experts warn against borrowing money for the initial purchase of your investment.

-Ideally, you should have a substantial cushion for this purchase.
+Ideally, it would be best to have a substantial cushion for this purchase.

-Consider the costs of taxes in the area you’re buying along with the costs of upkeep and utilities.
+Consider the costs of taxes in the area you're buying, along with the expenses of upkeep and utilities.

-As you probably know, NYC has some of the highest property taxes in the country, at around $10,000 a year, and the highest utility costs in the country.
+As you probably know, NYC has some of the highest property taxes in the country, at around $10,000 a year, and the highest utility costs.

 Even if you're not buying a fixer-upper, undoubtedly, your property will need some work done, and repairs can be pricey.